A Dynamic and Incentive Policy for Selecting D2D Mobile Relays: Numerical Results

-We show how implementing the proposed relay selection policy can enhance the throughput of cellular networks.
-We consider the single \gls{UE} scenario with $K=3$ relays, $|\mathcal{S}|=16$ regions and both scenarios: with and without \gls{D2D} relaying.
-The relays' velocity $v$ of moving from a region to another is modeled by the transition matrix $\bm{P}^v$.
-For different speeds $v$, we plot in figure \ref{fig.SP_D2DvsCell} the histogram of the average cumulative reward of both scenarios with and without \gls{D2D} relaying.
-In the scenario where \gls{D2D} is enabled, we apply the proposed \gls{GCPBVI} based relay selection algorithm.
+Recall that the aim of this work is to enhance the performance of cellular networks.
+Thus, we consider the throughput as the performance metric to study and show how implementing the proposed relay selection policy can improve the throughput of cellular networks.
+We consider the single \gls{MU} scenario with $K=3$ relays and $|\mathcal{S}|=16$ regions and we show the results of both scenarios: with and without \gls{D2D} relaying.
+For different speeds of state changing $v$, we plot in figure \ref{fig.SP_D2DvsCell} the histogram of the average cumulative reward of both scenarios with and without \gls{D2D} relaying.
+In the scenario where \gls{D2D} is enabled we apply the proposed \gls{GCPBVI} based relay selection algorithm.
+The speed $v$ in this figure illustrates the velocity of the relay in moving between the regions.
+Hence, a speed $v$ is modeled by considering a transition matrix of $\bm{P}^v$.
 Figure \ref{fig.SP_D2DvsCell} shows that we can gain up to $55\%$ percent in terms of throughput by deploying our policy of relay selection in a cellular network.
 We note a slow decreasing in the throughput when the speed of the relays increases.

 \begin{centering}

 \end{centering}